Finding Expected FrequenciesIn Exercises 7–12, (a) calculate the ... | Study Prep in Pearson+

 Independence of Variables

 The independence of variables means that the occurrence of one variable does not affect the occurrence of another.
-In the context of a contingency table, if the variables are independent, the expected frequencies can be calculated as described.
-Understanding this concept is essential for interpreting the results of statistical tests, as it underpins the assumptions made when analyzing the data.
+In the context of a contingency table, if the variables (like gender and car type) are independent, the expected frequencies can be calculated using the marginal totals.
+This assumption is essential for accurately interpreting the results of statistical tests, such as the chi-square test.

 Recommended video: